-Forward with Classics! is a new book (publication date 9th August 2018), edited by Steven Hunt, Mai Musie and Arlene Homes-Henderson.
+Forward with Classics! is a new book (2018), edited by Steven Hunt, Mai Musie and Arlene Homes-Henderson.

 Despite their removal from England’s National Curriculum in 1988, and claims of elitism, Latin and Greek are increasingly re-entering the ‘mainstream’ educational arena.
 Since 2012, there have been more students in state-maintained schools in England studying Classical subjects than in independent schools, and the number of schools offering Classics continues to rise in the state-maintained sector.
 The teaching and learning of Latin and Greek is not, however, confined to the classroom: community-based learning for adults and children is facilitated in newly-established regional classics hubs in evenings and at weekends, in universities as part of outreach, and even in parks and in prisons.

 Foreword: Mary Beard.

 Part 1: Education Policy and the Effect on the Provision of Classics in Schools

 - Getting Classics into Schools?
 Classics and the Social Justice Agenda of the UK Coalition Government, 2010-2015.
 Steven Hunt.

 - Widening Access to Classics in the UK: How the Impact, Public Engagement, Outreach and Knowledge Exchange Agenda have Helped.
 Emma Searle, Lucy Jackson and Michael Scott.